-WavesDex is a decentralized exchanged built on the Waves blockchain.
-It allows users to trade their BTC/ETH/etc. in exchange for Waves (or any other asset token issued on the Waves platform).
+As mentioned earlier, Waves is a decentralized exchange built on the Waves blockchain.
+It allows users to trade their BTC/ETH, etc., in exchange for Waves (or any other asset token issued on the Waves platform).

-The volume at the time of writing on this exchange is 201 BTC which I think is decent for a decentralized exchange with 38 cryptocurrencies/crypto assets pairs listed on it.
+The volume at the time of writing on this exchange is 3 BTC with more than 40 cryptocurrencies/crypto assets pairs listed on it.

 Currently, it supports 126 cryptocurrencies (including BTC) and is available on Windows, Mac, and Linux platforms, but trade volumes are low.